 A great way to help little gets celebrate Advent is to get them a kid-friendly Nativity Scene.
 Our daughter loves pulling out her nativity set for playtime and it gives me an opportunity to explain to her who all of the figurines represent.

 We have this Fisher Price version and Kinsley loves it when the star lights up and the music plays.

-Unfortunately for us, sweet baby Jesus didn’t seem to make it back in the box after last Christmas, along with one of the wise men, so we have a few stand-ins at the moment.
+Unfortunately for us, Mary didn’t seem to make it back in the box after last Christmas, along with one of the wise men, so we have a few stand-ins at the moment.
 But just because it isn’t perfect, doesn’t mean that our kids aren’t learning!

 How does your family celebrate Advent?

 While we focus on Advent, our time of waiting for Christ, during the Christmas season – it is good to remember that we are constantly in a season of waiting for the return of Jesus.
-While we won’t be looking for a baby this time, we can still celebrate aspects of Advent all year long until our waiting is finally over!
+While we won’t be looking for a baby when Jesus returns, we can still celebrate aspects of Advent all year long until our waiting is finally over!